 Graduates of the program will be able to teach matematics at several levels, perform research, engage in and further ongoing efforts to improve mathematics education for all students, and serve as leaders in mathematics education.

-This program is a traditional, on-campus program.
-Students who enter the program with a Master's degree typically finish in four or five years.
-Most students in the program are supported as TAs.
+This program is an on-campus program designed to be completed in four or five years.
+Most students in the program are supported as teaching assistants (TAs).
 For details, see our financial support page.
 Some additional information about our program can be found on our Graduate Studies page.

 The application deadline for this program is February 15.
 All application materials must be received by this date in order to be considered for admission to the program starting the following Fall semester.
 This program only admits students starting in the Fall semester.

 Our Mathematics Educators: The mathematics educators in our program bring a range of research expertise that incorporates both quantitative and qualitative research methods.
 Below are brief descriptions of our mathematics educators’ research interests.